GilesStrong/tomopt/README.md

 conda activate tomopt
 ```

-Otherwise set up a suitable environment using your python distibution of choice using the contents of `environment.yml`.
+Otherwise set up a suitable environment using your python distribution of choice using the contents of `environment.yml`.
 Remember to activate the correct environment each time, via e.g. `conda activate tomopt`.

 Install package and dependencies
 ```